MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][imageRight]
 ![alt text][imageRightFlipped]

-After the collection process, I had 10.308 number of images.
+After the collection process, I had 10.308 images and steering angles.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.